RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-azure-ad.md

 ## Claim conditions and user groups

-Assuming that the users will be part of different Groups, you can create a Claim Condition for redisAccountMapping attribute :
+If your users will be part of different Groups, you can create a Claim Condition for the redisAccountMapping attribute.

 {{<image filename="images/rc/saml/ad_saml_20.png" alt="" >}}{{</image>}}

 ## IdP initiated SSO

-If you correctly set the up the **Sign on URl** in step three, then by default, the SAML application will appear on user’s **My Apps** panel
+If you correctly set the up the **Sign on URL**, the SAML application will appear by default on a user’s **My Apps** panel.

 {{<image filename="images/rc/saml/ad_saml_25.png" alt="" >}}{{</image>}}

-While assigning the user to the app, there’s also a notification shown
+While assigning the user to the app, a notification will appear:

 {{<image filename="images/rc/saml/ad_saml_26.png" alt="" >}}{{</image>}}

-Therefore, if you sign into into `https://myapplications.microsoft.com/`, the application will be available.
+Therefore, if you sign into `https://myapplications.microsoft.com/`, the application will be available.

-If the app is not available, make sure that the App is registered (it should be done automatically)
+If the app is not available, make sure that the App is registered.
+It should be done automatically.

 {{<image filename="images/rc/saml/ad_saml_27.png" alt="" >}}{{</image>}}

 {{<image filename="images/rc/saml/ad_saml_28.png" alt="" >}}{{</image>}}

-You can also access the app directly by using the **User access Url** from the App Properties
+You can also access the app directly by using the **User access Url** from App Properties.